emberjs/rfcs/text/0000-route-data-loading.md

 ## Summary

-#499 proposes an API for rendering a component from a route.
+[#499 An alternative to Controllers](https://github.com/emberjs/rfcs/pull/499) proposes an API for rendering a component from a route.
 This RFC builds on it by proposing an API to pass multiple arguments to a component from a route.
 It's based off the [design proposed by @chadhietala](https://gist.github.com/chadhietala/50b977a7d3476069892d351c65af418c) and much of the text is lifted from there.

 ## Motivation